 The final and most abstract form of camera movement is random camera movement.
 This method is the most difficult to use effectively.
 It’s the easiest way to produce a messy photo with no real point of interest.

 A planned movement of some description is the best way to get good results here.

-- Shapes – Look to produce predefined shapes, like stars or hearts.
-This will give your photo a narrative, and it’s likely these shapes will repeat across the frame.
+- Shapes.
+Look to produce predefined shapes, like stars or hearts.
+Doing so helps give your photo a narrative, and these shapes will likely repeat across the frame.

-- Curves – Smooth motion, and lines that curve can be effective as well.
+- Curves.
+Smooth motion and lines that curve can be useful as well.
 Plan how your camera will move before you start the photo.
-Nice curves, as opposed to a scribble, will likely look better.
+Gentle curves, as opposed to scribbles, will likely look better.

-- Double exposure –With a longer exposure, you can blend camera movement with a stationary element.
+exposure.
+You can blend motion blur with a stationary element.
 In this case, using a tripod is ideal.
 The camera movement will occur from a fixed position on the tripod head.
-Movement will happen by moving the camera around the tripod ball head.
-Once your camera movement is finished, lock the camera into its fixed position.
-Use the screws on the tripod head.
-Using half a second for movement, and then around 4 seconds for the remaining exposure is a good ratio.
+The movement will happen by moving the camera around the tripod ball head.

 If you love to experiment with your photography, then these techniques could help you.
 There aren’t significant rules when it comes to ICM or RCM.
 So feel free to play around and surprise yourself with amazing results!

 We’d loved to see examples of your Intentional Camera Movement.
 Have you tried any of the ICM techniques listed in this article before?
 Feel free to share your ICM images and experiences in the comments below!